-We’ve got LOTS going on, so be sure to look for us at the following activities and events!
+Look for us at the following activities and events!

-A perfect blend of urban living, historical architecture, and natural beauty, the Franklin Park neighborhood is a residential oasis in the heart of downtown Columbus, Ohio.
+A perfect blend of urban living, historical architecture, and natural beauty, the Franklin Park Neighborhood is a residential oasis in the heart of downtown Columbus, Ohio.

 The Franklin Park Community lies to the South and West of the park itself, neighboring the other Near East and Near South communities of Driving Park, Eastgate, King-Lincoln/Bronzeville, Livingston Park, Old Oaks, Olde Towne East, and Woodland Park.
 Alum Creek flows between the Franklin Park neighborhood and the City of Bexley.

-Originally developed between 1890 and 1930, Columbus’ wealthy families built both large mansions and smaller well-appointed homes for their children and entourage.
+Originally developed between 1890 and 1930, wealthy families built both large mansions and smaller well-appointed homes for their children and entourage.
 At that time, just east of downtown was a transition between the hustle of the city and the bucolic landscape beyond Alum Creek.

-Homes in the area include late Victorian mansions, English Cottages, Craftsman bungalows and Colonial Revival.
+Homes in the area include late Victorian Mansions, English Cottages, Craftsman Bungalows and Colonial Revival.
 Sprinkled among single family dwellings are a potpourri of row houses and an eight story Art Deco apartment building.

-Today’s Franklin Park neighbors enjoy strolling through the many neighborhood parks, gardening both at home and in the many nearby community gardens, easygoing neighborhood social life, like Book Club and Thursday night Cocktails at the Conservatory, and close proximity to fine dining and nightlife hubs German Village and the Short North.
+Today’s Franklin Park neighbors enjoy strolling through the neighborhood parks, gardening both at home and in the many nearby community gardens, easygoing neighborhood social life, like Book Club and Thursday night Cocktails at the Conservatory, and close proximity to fine dining and nightlife hubs German Village and the Short North.

 Whether you’ve been a Franklin Park Neighbor for 50 years or 5, this site hopes to turn neighbors into friends and visitors into neighbors.
 We live in such a beautiful pocket of the city, let’s make the most of everything our neighborhood has to offer.